 The Canadian Rockies have numerous high peaks and ranges, such as Mount Robson (Sometimes called Mount Bella) (3,954 m (12,972 ft)) and Mount Columbia (3,747 m (12,293 ft)).
 Much of the range is protected by national and provincial parks, several of which collectively comprise a World Heritage Site.

 Jasper National Park is the largest national park in the Canadian Rockies, spanning 10,878 km2 (4,200 sq mi).
 It is located in the province of Alberta, north of Banff National Park and west of the City of Edmonton.
 The park includes the glaciers of the Columbia Icefield, hot springs, lakes, waterfalls, and mountains.
-Wildlife in the park includes elk, caribou, moose, mule deer, white-tailed deer, mountain goats, bighorn sheep, grizzly bears, black bears, coyotes, beavers, Rocky Mountain pikas, hoary marmots, gray wolves, mountain lions, and wolverines.
+Wildlife in the park consists of elk, caribou, moose, mule deer, white-tailed deer, mountain goats, bighorn sheep, grizzly bears, black bears, coyotes, beavers, Rocky Mountain pikas, hoary marmots, gray wolves, mountain lions, and wolverines.

 The Columbia Icefields Parkway is one of the world’s most scenic drives that stretches 232km’s (144miles) between Lake Louise and Jasper.
 There are many great things you will be able to stop and photograph along the drive up icefield parkway to get to Jasper: Peyto Lake, The Columbia Icefields, The Glacier Walk and Bow Lake (one of our favorite spots on the planet earth.)
 Start your journey early up the Icefields Parkway towards Jasper.
 To see Bow Lake and Peyto Lake information in detail, go to our Canada Hot Spot Page.